-When a Reviewer clicks the thumb's down icon Status of Rejected.
+When a Reviewer clicks the thumb's down icon the Code Review has a Status of Rejected.
 More code changes/comments/discussions are required to get the Reviewer to Approve the review.

 - 1. Open the Code Review window for the desired Story/Task.

-- 2. Click 🗘 > Status.
+- 2. Click > Status.

 - 3. Select Active, Closed, or Cancelled.